finnianr/Eiffel-Loop/doc/Contents.md

 * Class to obtain the MAC address of network devices on both Windows and Linux.
 * Classes for managing HTTP cookies, query parameters, headers and status codes.
 * FTP upload and download

 ## Adobe Flash to Laabhair
 **Status:** No longer maintained

-Eiffel network interface to [https://github.com/finnianr/Eiffel-Loop/blob/master/Flash_library/eiffel_loop/laabhair Flash ActionScript objects] used in the **Laabhair** digital signal processing framework.
-This framework allows you to create applications that process speech with a [http://www.fon.hum.uva.nl/praat Praat] script in real time and create visual representations of the the data using Adobe Flash.
+Eiffel network interface to [Flash ActionScript objects](https://github.com/finnianr/Eiffel-Loop/blob/master/Flash_library/eiffel_loop/laabhair) used in the **Laabhair** digital signal processing framework.
+This framework allows you to create applications that process speech with a [Praat](http://www.fon.hum.uva.nl/praat) script in real time and create visual representations of the the data using Adobe Flash.
 Depends on the Eiffel-Loop Praat-script interface library.

 Developed on Windows XP SP2 with Flash Professional 8 IDE, EiffelStudio 6.1, VC++ 8.0 Express Edition.

-Laabhair was developed at the [https://arrow.dit.ie/dmc/ Digital Media Centre at the Dublin Institute of Technology]
+Laabhair was developed at the [Digital Media Centre at the Dublin Institute of Technology](https://arrow.dit.ie/dmc/)
 ## Amazon Instant Access API
-An Eiffel interface to the [https://s3-us-west-2.amazonaws.com/dtg-docs/index.html Amazon Instant Access API].
+An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
 It enables One-time purchases but not subscriptions.
 It passes a basic test suite but has not yet been tested in production.
 ## PayPal Payments Standard Button Manager API
-An Eiffel interface to the [http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/ PayPal Payments Standard Button Manager NVP HTTP API].
+An Eiffel interface to the [PayPal Payments Standard Button Manager NVP HTTP API](http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/).
 (Now deprecated by Paypal)
 ## HTTP Client Services
 Classes for remotely interacting with a HTTP server.
 Supports the HTTP commands: POST, GET and HEAD.
 ## Fast CGI Protocol
-This implemenation of the [http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html Fast CGI protocol] allows you to create Fast-CGI services that service HTTP requests forwarded by a web server via a local network socket.
+This implemenation of the [Fast CGI protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html) allows you to create Fast-CGI services that service HTTP requests forwarded by a web server via a local network socket.

 Each service implements a table of servlets to service particular requests.
 The service is configured from a Pyxis format configuration file and listens either on a port number or a Unix socket for request from the web server.

-This API has been tested in production with the [https://cherokee-project.com/ Cherokee Web Server] Ver.
+This API has been tested in production with the [Cherokee Web Server](https://cherokee-project.com/) Ver.
 1.2.101
 ## HTTP Servlet Services
 Some basic HTTP services implemented using the [./library/fast-cgi.protocol.html Fast-CGI API] including:

 * IP address echo
 * Anti-hacking service that can used to block IP addresses of malicious attack sources.

 ## Override of EiffelVision2
-Override of Eiffel Software's EiffelVision2 for use with [./library/vision2-x.html Eiffel-Loop Vision2 extensions]
+Override of Eiffel Software's EiffelVision2 for use with [Eiffel-Loop Vision2 extensions](https://github.com/finnianr/eiffel-loop/tree/master/library/vision2-x.pecf)
 ## Override of Eiffel2Java
-Override of Eiffel Software's [https://www.eiffel.org/doc/solutions/Eiffel2Java Eiffel2Java] library for use with the [./library/eiffel2java.html  Eiffel-Loop Eiffel to Java] library.
+Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [Eiffel-Loop Eiffel to Java](https://github.com/finnianr/eiffel-loop/tree/master/library/eiffel2java.pecf) library.
 ## Document Node-scanning and Object Building
 A set of abstractions for scanning the nodes of an XML-like document without any commitment to a particular document syntax.
 Parsers to generate events are provided by separate libraries.